Touch Everything

 But when confronted with the challenge of actually touching each and every thing we own, we balk.
 We panic.
 We feel overwhelmed with the impossibility of handling every item.

-If nothing else, the sheer volume of your possessions may convince you that you can and need to stop shopping.
-It should convince you that you can stop worrying about hanging on to things "just in case," because you have plenty.
-You might even realize that all of your mementos and collections are a jumble in your mind, unable to get attention, inspire memories, or give you any enjoyment because there's so much you never even notice any more.
-Too much is buried in a box, stuffed on a shelf, or covered by a jumble.
+You might even realize that all of your collections and mementos are a jumble in your mind, unable to get attention, inspire memories, or give you any enjoyment because there's so much you never even notice any more.
+Too much is buried in a box, stuffed in a closet, or lost in a crowded display.

-So go ahead.
+Go ahead.
 Touch everything.
 Decide what to keep and where to store it.
 And do everything you can to add things to your "remove it" pile.

 Comments